Mini Apple Pecan Pie give you a taste of both an apple pie and a pecan pie. These little morsels are perfect for healthy eating.

-The apple filing was easy.
+The apple filling was easy.
 You know my love of all things cinnamon so that went into the mix.
 I replaced white flour for wheat flour as a thickener.
-Threw in a little lemon zest and juice for freshness and lickety split I had apple pie filing.
+Threw in a little lemon zest and juice for freshness and lickety split I had apple pie filling.
 There is no need to cook the filing before hand.
 It cooks to a perfect consistency in the oven.
 Easy Peasy.
 Top the pies with pecans to satisfy my craving for pecan pie.

 For the crust: